A Morita theorem for modular finite W-algebras: Abstract

 \section{Abstract}

-{We consider the Lie algebra $\g$ of a reductive algebraic group over a field of positive characteristic.
-To each nilpotent $e\in \g$ it is possible to attach a certain filtered, associative algebra $\widehat{U}(\g,e)$ known as a finite $W$-algebra, defined as the opposite endomorphism ring of the generalised Gelfand-Graev module associated to $(\g, e)$.
-This is shown to be Morita equivalent to a certain central reduction of the enveloping algebra of $U(\g)$, provided the characteristic of the field is very large.
-This result is an analogue of Premet's famous Morita theorem for restricted finite $W$-algebras, and leads immediately to a modular version of Skryabin's equivalence.}
+{We consider the Lie algebra $\g$ of a simple, simply connected algebraic group over a field of large positive characteristic.
+For each nilpotent orbit $\O \subseteq \g$ we choose a representative $e\in \O$ and attach a certain filtered, associative algebra $\wU(\g,e)$ known as a finite $W$-algebra, defined to be the opposite endomorphism ring of the generalised Gelfand-Graev module associated to $(\g, e)$.
+This is shown to be Morita equivalent to a certain central reduction of the enveloping algebra of $U(\g)$.
+The result may be seen as a modular version of Skryabin's equivalence.